What is Short Interest?

 Short interest refers to the number of shares sold short but not yet repurchased or covered.
 The short interest of a company can be indicated as an absolute number or as a percentage of shares outstanding.
 The short interest is looked at by investors to help determine the prevailing market sentiment toward a stock.

 Recall that short interest is the “number of shares sold short but not yet repurchased or covered.”
 Therefore, it increases when more investors short a stock.
 Below indicates the process of shorting a stock:

 1. Borrow the stock

-The trader will typically contact its broker, who will locate another investor who owns the stock to borrow the stock from them with the promise to return the stock at a predetermined later date.
+The trader will typically contact their broker, who will locate another investor who owns the stock to borrow the stock from them with the promise to return the stock at a predetermined later date.
+The brokerage may also loan the trader the stock from its own equity holdings.
 The trader pays fees and/or interest to the broker for borrowing the stock.